buehler/dotnet-operator-sdk/docs/finalizers.md

 Key Points:

-*   **`[ResourceFinalizerMetadata("...")]`**: (Required) This attribute assigns a unique identifier string for your finalizer.
+*   **`[ResourceFinalizerMetadata("...")]`**: **(Required)** This attribute assigns a unique identifier string for your finalizer.
 KubeOps uses this string when adding/removing the finalizer from the resource's metadata.
 Use a DNS-like name convention.
 *   **`TEntity`**: The specific custom resource type this finalizer applies to.
 *   **`FinalizeAsync(TEntity entity)`**: This method contains your cleanup logic.
 It's called when the resource has a `deletionTimestamp` and your finalizer is present in `metadata.finalizers`.
 *   **Idempotency:** Your cleanup logic should be idempotent, meaning running it multiple times should have the same effect as running it once.
 Kubernetes might call the finalizer multiple times if previous attempts failed or the operator restarted.
 *   **Error Handling:** If `FinalizeAsync` throws an exception, KubeOps will *not* remove its finalizer.
 This effectively blocks the deletion of the resource until the finalizer succeeds.
 Implement robust error handling and potentially internal retries for transient issues.
+*   **Return Value:** The `FinalizeAsync` method returns `Task`.
+Successful completion (i.e., the Task finishes without throwing an exception) signals to KubeOps that the finalization logic is complete and the finalizer can be removed.
 *   **Registration:** Like controllers, finalizers must be registered during operator startup (usually in `Program.cs` or a dependency injection setup method).
 KubeOps uses the `IOperatorBuilder` for this:

     ```csharp